ccarrero-sf/cortex_agents_summit_slack/README.md

 # Building Cortex Agents Hands-On Lab Slack Integration

+## 1. Create your own Slack Channel

-1. We recommend for testing you create your own private slack channel:
+We recommend for testing you create your own private slack channel:

 [Use this link to Create it](https://slack.com/get-started#create)